jcmarsh/Research_Notes/README.md

 script_gen is a python script which creates a bash script to run Player\Stage experiments, plus the associated config files.

 Some test code my depend on Composite code, so will not work here.

+qemu_net has scripts for (hopefully) setting up the tap based network for qemu.